brendanwhit/pocs-final-project/docs/index.md

 8 | descargables | \#mdrive | @neiljedcastro
 9 | fessy | \#fakelove | @jaclyncorin
 10 | stoneman | \#nbaplayoffs | @projetocabrabr
-[Table 1: The 10 most shocking words in each category for the Emergent Word corpus][tab-1]

 Table~\ref{Tab:Known} is the same table as Table~\ref{Tab:Emergent}, however the data is now for the Known Words corpus analyzed on the VACC.